A Note on Language

 How to Use This Resource

-Some Initial Considerations:
+Initial Considerations:

-- Whenever you are safety planning with someone who has experienced technology-facilitated violence, it is important to note that the abuser may have access to their devices or accounts and may be monitoring their communication and movements via these devices and accounts.
-Making changes to any device, social media account, email, or other technology may alert the abuser that your client is seeking help and can trigger additional abuse.
-Extra safety planning precautions may need to be taken in these situations.
+- Whenever you are safety planning with someone who has experienced TFGBV, it is important to note that the abuser may have access to their devices or accounts and may be monitoring their communication and movements through them.

-Does Anyone Control, Take, Break, or Make You Share Your Phone?
+Does Anyone: Control, Take, Break, or Make You Share Your Phone?

 - Do you have your own phone?
 What do you use your phone for?